joaomelo/hot-collection/README.md

 > You can play with the example [here](https://codesandbox.io/embed/hot-collection-1-8770l?fontsize=14&hidenavigation=1&module=%2Findex.js&theme=dark).

-The problem with that approach is that reading and writing data in Firestore is an asynchronous exercise.
-If the data changes, the UI will not update.
-Also, the `reduce` could be called before the HotCollection object finishes loading the documents from Firestore through the internet.
+But reading and writing in Firestore is an asynchronous exercise.
+In the last example, the UI will not update if employee data changes.
+Also, we have no guarantee that the HotCollection object finished loading Firestore's documents when `reduce` is called.

 ### Subscribing to Data Updates

 A more reasonable solution is to subscribe to data updates.
 HotCollection instances expose the `subscribe` method.
-You pass a callback function to that method and that callback will be invoked every time the data changes.
+You pass a callback function to the subscribe method and that callback will be invoked every data change.

-The callback function receives the array of documents as it first and only argument.
+The callback function receives the array of documents as its first and only argument.
 Let's rewrite our last example.

     import HotCollection from "@joaomelo/hot-collection";
     import { firebaseDb } from "./firebase-init";